substate-tech/ambel/README.md

 ```sbt
 testOnly ambel.SimpleApb2CSTrgtUnitTester
 ```
-To dump waves (VCD) which you can add `-- -DwriteVcd=1`.
+To dump waves (VCD) you can add `-- -DwriteVcd=1`.
 Some other useful command line options have also been implemented:
 - `-Dbackend=verilator` : select Verilator as the simulator instead of Treadle (the default)
 - `-Dseed=123` : specify 123 as the randomization seed (some tests generate and use random data)
 - `-Ddebug=1` : pass the DEBUG flag into the unit tester (e.g. to enable very verbose debug messages)